sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.5-Monsters/README.md

 # 1.5 - Monsters and Refactoring

-In this chapter we're going to go over some code refactors and then add monsters to  our map.
+In this chapter we're going to go over some code refactoring and then add monsters to  our map.

 ## Refactoring